 in vitro inhibition of CYP in human liver microsomes (determine IC50)

-- Utilizing isoform selective probe substrates to assess inhibition potential of lead NCE(s) to inhibit activity of human CYPs (reversible and time dependent).
+- Utilize isoform selective probe substrates to assess inhibition potential of lead NCE(s) to inhibit activity of human CYPs (reversible and time dependent).

 Preliminary in vitro metabolism studies to assess potential active metabolites